mandolyte/open-datasets-places/README.md

 - Code to do any transformations needed against raw or existing data
 - Table data in CSV format which is ready for importing

+# To Do

+These are captured in the issues.

 # Appendix A - Regexp support in SQLite3